leo-cabibihan/isproj2/README.md

 The application page, where all the request of charity organizations that would like to use the platform.

 ### Get
-- List of Sign Up or application request by charity organizations.
+- List of applications
-- Charity Organization Application Details
+- Associated with applications table

-### Post
+### Put
-- Approve request = New Charity Organization within the platform
+- Associated with applications table = Approve request = New Charity Organization within the platform

-### Delete
-- Deny request = The applying Charity Organization is then denied of creating an page in the platform.
+- Associated with applications table = Deny request = The applying Charity Organization is then denied in the platform.

 ### Authorization
-Only Admins are authorized to access this resource.
+Admins